gigl.distributed.graph_store.remote_dist_dataset#

 • local_rank (int) – The local rank of the process on the compute node.

-Fetches ABLP (Anchor Based Link Prediction) input from the storage nodes.
+Fetch ABLP (Anchor Based Link Prediction) input from the storage nodes.

 Parameters:

-• split (Literal["train", "val", "test"]) – The split to get the input for.
+• split (Literal['train', 'val', 'test']) – The split to get the input for.

 Returns: